 - Implementation - is the creation of programme code based on predetermined designs, flowcharts, or algorithms.

-- Testing - following the creation of the complete code.
+- Verification - following the creation of the complete code.
 Checks the result for errors and verifies whether it meets the requirements.
 At this stage, it is handed over to the customer for the first time.
 Advanced techniques, such as user acceptance testing (UAT), can be implemented before deployment.

 - Maintenance - serves as product support when used by real users.
 There may be other problems that need addressing.